Description of plant

-Sida cordifolia is commonly known as bala, it is a common weed that grows along wastelands and roadsides and it is native to India.
-It is found throughout tropical and sub-tropical regions of India and Sri Lanka.
-It is considered as invasive weed in Africa, Australia, and Hawaiian island, Southern United States and New Guinea.
+Sida cordifolia is commonly known as bala, it is a common weed that grows along wastelands and roadsides and is native to India.
+Bala is found throughout tropical and sub-tropical regions of India and Sri Lanka.
+It is considered as invasive weed in Africa, Australia, Hawaiian island, Southern United States and New Guinea.

 - Latin name - Sida cordifolia

 - Common name - Country mallow, Heart-leaf sida